rptb1/tammy-norie/plan/unsinkability.rst

   This would only be a partial test.
 It would probably be best to do it in clean fresh water, to reduce the effort of drying and cleaning up afterwards.
 Warm dry weather would be good for the same reason.
-  Sea water is 2-4% denser than fresh [1], so displacing it is more effective, and a test in fresh water is more rigorous.
+  Sea water is 2-4% denser than fresh [#wolfram], so displacing it is more effective, and a test in fresh water is more rigorous.
 It would also be sensble to do it somewhere that the boat can be recovered in some reasonably cheap way if she does *not* float.
 For example,